 Doctor of Worship Studies (DWS)

-The Doctor of Worship Studies degree is the only accredited doctoral program in the world with its entire curriculum formed around worship studies.
+The Doctor of Worship Studies degree was the first accredited doctoral program in the world with its entire curriculum formed around worship studies.
 It is designed for worship teachers, music ministers, worship leaders and pastors; every course deals specifically with worship and integrates the classic theological disciplines and biblical studies.
 Students who graduate from this course of study will be able to reflect on worship through the disciplines of Scripture, history, theology, and cultural analysis.
 All studies are geared toward the mission of the church to give witness to God’s redeeming work in the world and to fulfill the mandate of the Great Commission.

 The purpose of the doctoral program is both to encourage spiritual formation and to educate, so as to prepare the student to minister to the minds and hearts of God’s people.
 IWS will help you: